ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #24-may-2022-all-version-dates-beta}

-**Backup for VPC.** Accounts with special approval to preview this feature can now [create](/apidocs/vpc-beta/initial#create-backup-policy-plan) up to four plans for backup policies.
-You can now also [update](/apidocs/vpc-beta/initial#update-backup-policy-plan) and [delete](/apidocs/vpc-beta/initial#delete-backup-policy-plan) existing plans, and [add backup plans](/vpc-beta/initial#create-backup-policy) to existing policies.
+**Backup for VPC.** Accounts with special approval to preview this feature can now [create](/apidocs/vpc-beta#create-backup-policy-plan) up to four plans for backup policies.
+You can now also [update](/apidocs/vpc-beta#update-backup-policy-plan) or [delete](/apidocs/vpc-beta#delete-backup-policy-plan) existing plans, and [add backup plans](/vpc-beta#create-backup-policy) to existing policies.
 You can use one of the new `deletion_trigger` sub-properties to specify a custom backup deletion policy.
 For more information, see [Managing backup policies](/docs/vpc?topic=vpc-backup-service-manage&interface=api).

-Backup policies now also include information about [backup policy jobs](/apidocs/vpc-beta/initial#list-backup-policy-jobs).
+Backup policies now also include information about [backup policy jobs](/apidocs/vpc-beta#list-backup-policy-jobs).
 A [backup policy job](/docs/vpc?topic=vpc-backup-view-policy-jobs&interface=api) is automatically created each time a backup has to be created or deleted to meet the backup policy's settings.
 For more information, see [Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).

 The backup API is now generally available, with the exception of the backup jobs API, which remains in beta.
 See the [Change log](/docs/vpc?topic=vpc-api-change-log#21-june-2022).